rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 ##### `addEquippableAddresses`

-The `addEqippableAddresses` function is used to add a number of equippable addresses to a single base entry.
+The `addEquippableAddresses` function is used to add a number of equippable addresses to a single base entry.
 These define the collections that are allowed to be equipped in place of the base entry.
 It accepts two arguments:

-- `partId`: `uint64` type of argument specifying the ID of the part that we are adding the equippable addresses to
+- `partId`: `uint64` type of argument specifying the ID of the part that we are adding the equippable addresses to.
+Only parts of slot type are valid.
 - `equippableAddresses`: `address[]` type of argument specifying the array of addresses of the collections that may equip this part